1996–97 Sacramento Kings season

 The 1996–97 Sacramento Kings season was the 48th season for the Sacramento Kings in the National Basketball Association, and their 12th season in Sacramento, California.

+Season summary

+Off-season

-The Kings had the fourteenth overall pick in the 1996 NBA draft, and selected Serbian small forward Peja Stojaković; however, Stojaković had a five-year contract with his team, PAOK BC in the Greek Basketball League, and did not play for the Kings until the 1998–99 season.
+The Kings had the 14th overall pick in the 1996 NBA draft, and selected Serbian small forward Peja Stojaković; however, Stojaković had a five-year contract with his team, PAOK BC in the Greek Basketball League, and would not play for the Kings until the 1998–99 season.
 During the off-season, the team acquired Mahmoud Abdul-Rauf from the Denver Nuggets, and later on signed free agent Jeff Grayer in January.